MaverickTse/lsw-build3/README.md

 	pkg-config liblsmash --libs
 }
 ```
 The key is `BuildPackage` with arguments `<name> <download URL> <extra build commands> <0 for out-of-source build> <1 to skip make install> <folder with patches> <1 to force rebuild>`.
 Note that the patching facilities may not work due to `-p0`.
+Note that `BuildPackage` does not work if `configure` or `CMakeLists.txt` resides in some strange location, as in the case of L-SMASH Works.

 ## Precautions
-* MSYS2 internal change often, and may break without notice.
-Thought this script is more robust than lsw-build2.
+* MSYS2 internal change often, and may break without notice :fu: .
+Though this script is more robust than lsw-build2.
 * FFmpeg API also changed quite a bit in recent time.
-Also breaks without notice.
+Also breaks without notice :fu: .
 * **DO NOT INSTALL CMake via PACMAN**.
-The Cmake that comes with pacman has no MSYS Makefile generator.
+The CMake that comes with pacman has no MSYS Makefile generator :fu: .

 ## Peace-of-mind
 Unlike lsw-build2, **these scripts makes no modification to MSYS2 internals**.
-You can go ahead to install gcc toolchains with pacman, just don't install cmake.
+You can go ahead to install gcc toolchains with pacman :tada:, just don't install cmake.